lekhrajdinkar/02-spring/Kubernetes/KCAD/01_Core/10_service-Account.md

   - stored inside `secret` ( secret name: token-1)
   - this secret-object is linked to serviceaccount-object
   - k describe secret token-1
-    - can see enitire: JWT token
+    - can see entire: JWT token
     - can be used as auth bearer token for to call kube-api
     - curl kube-api --http-header "Authorization : Bearer JWT-token"
 - v1.22
-  - can request token with token-api, for pod.
+  - can request token with token-api, for sa-1
-  - > k create token token-1
+  - > k create token sa-1
   - having expiry (default 1hr)
   - before, we create sa which automatically creates token.
   - secret(token) --> mount --> pod